Douglas Macmillan: Career

-Cancer charity
+Founding cancer charity

 Macmillan was a Baptist but also influenced by Quakerism.
 He published the magazine The Better Quest in 1911 "devoted to truth and humaneness" which supported animal welfare and Christian vegetarianism.
 In March 1911, Macmillan authored an article "In Cancer's Clutch" which suggested that "cancer is the fault of sin".
 Macmillan argued that meat eating was a major cause of cancer and the first chapter of the Book of Genesis supported a vegetarian way of life.
 He was a staunch anti-vivisectionist and believed that good health was linked to Godliness and thus opposed conventional cancer treatments that took research from animal experimentation.

 In July, 1911 Macmillan's father died of cancer.
 This made a profound impression on him.
 The following year, despite having no medical background himself, he set up the Society for the Prevention and Relief of Cancer, with a donation of £10.
 The aim was to establish what caused cancer and how best to treat it.
 In founding the Society, Macmillan "wanted to see homes for cancer patients throughout the land, where attention will be provided freely or at low cost, as circumstances dictate... [and]... panels of voluntary nurses who can be detailed off to attend to necessitous patients in their own homes."

-His Society was strictly anti-vivisectionist.
+Macmillan's Society was strictly anti-vivisectionist.
 In the Society's first publication, Macmillan stated that the new organization "had no connection or any sympathy whatever with existing systems of cancer research, the representatives of which appear to be persuaded that "research" means "vivisection".
 In a 1912 leaflet for his Society he argued that the cause of cancer was known and that the one reasonable and reliable treatment was also known but was denied by medical and surgical orthodoxy.
 He stated that the cure and treatment of cancer could be found with the application of vegetarian dietetic principles rather than the surgeon's knife.
 The first annual meeting for the Society for the Prevention and Relief of Cancer was held on 12 December 1912 at Macmillan's house in Belgravia.
 In 1912, Charles W. Forward was elected Chairman of the Society.
 Members included Frederic Cardew, Robert Bell (who became president), the Duchess of Hamilton (the first patron) and Vice-presidents Lord Charles Beresford, Roy Horniman, George William Kekewich, Sir John Kirk and Lizzy Lind af Hageby.
 Medical practitioners that were elected included Charles Reinhardt, H. Fergie Woods and J. Stenson Hooker.
 In 1912, the Society had 44 members.